raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, uncommon*

-This wooden broom, which weighs 3 pounds, functions like a mundane broom until you stand astride it and speak its command word.
+This wooden broom, which weighs 1.5kg, functions like a mundane broom until you stand astride it and speak its command word.
 It then hovers beneath you and can be ridden in the air.
-It has a flying speed of 50 feet.
-It can carry up to 400 pounds, but its flying speed becomes 30 feet while carrying over 200 pounds.
+It has a flying speed of 15.0m.
+It can carry up to 200.0kg, but its flying speed becomes 9.0m while carrying over 100.0kg.
 The broom stops hovering when you land.

-You can send the broom to travel alone to a destination within 1 mile of you if you speak the command word, name the location, and are familiar with that place.
-The broom comes back to you when you speak another command word, provided that the broom is still within 1 mile of you.
+You can send the broom to travel alone to a destination within 1.6km of you if you speak the command word, name the location, and are familiar with that place.
+The broom comes back to you when you speak another command word, provided that the broom is still within 1.6km of you.

 # Magic Items (C)